Kunull/Writeups/docs/pwn.college/Program Security/Return Oriented Programming.md

 `challenge()`'s saved `rip` = `0x5f97bb53f726` = `binary_base + 0x1726`.
 Byte 0 is `0x26` (fixed, `binary_base & 0xFF == 0` due to page alignment).
 Bytes 1–5 are random.
 Bytes 6–7 are always `0x00` (48-bit user-space address) and are never written.

-By brute-forcing bytes 1–5 with the `### Goodbye!` oracle, the same oracle used for the canary, we recover the full saved `rip` and compute:
+By brute-forcing bytes 1–5 with the `### Goodbye!` oracle, the same oracle used for the canary, we recover the full saved `rip`, which then allows us to compute the binary base:

 ```
 binary_base = saved_rip - 0x1726